danjwilko/danjwilko/README.md

 ### About Me

 I'm transitioning from a hands-on engineering background into a career in software development, with a focus on backend systems and cybersecurity.
 Over the past few years I’ve been developing practical experience through university study and personal projects.
-Notable modules and study areas studied are:
+Key areas of study include:
 - Algorithms, data structures, and object-oriented programming (Python, Java)
 - Web development (HTML, CSS, JavaScript, React, Svelte, Tailwind CSS)
 - Cybersecurity fundamentals (Linux, networking, privilege escalation, web app vulns)